marcelomesquita/mm-contacts/readme.md

 ## About

-MM Contacts is a laravel project to save and organize a contact list.
+Laravel project to save and organize a contact list.

 ## Setup